 Another important thing to note is that the speed of mobile internet has some completely different rankings – the ones above are for broadband internet connections.

-Interesting enough, the top placed in broadband internet speed, Romania, only has an average of 37.09 Mbps on mobile, further showing us that if a country has fast broadband connections, they won’t automatically deliver on the mobile internet side.
+Interesting enough, the third placed in broadband internet speed, Romania, only has an average of 38.09 Mbps on mobile, further showing us that if a country has fast broadband connections, they won’t automatically deliver the same on the mobile internet side.

 Hopefully the list above makes it a lot easier for you to understand which countries in Europe have great, fast internet and which don’t.
-In some cases, slow speeds can definitely prove to be deal breakers, but that is up for you to decide.
+In some cases, slow speeds can definitely prove to be deal breakers, but that is up for you to decide in the end.

 What do you say?
 Do you consider internet speed when choosing your next destination or internet doesn’t matter that much for you?